multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 Ex smart speaker Trigger word recognition Speech recognition Intent recognition Execute

-Example roles in AI
+## Example of job roles in AI

 Software Engineer -> ensure the reliability of the ML application As applied ML Scientist:
 Machine Learning Engineer ->
-Machine Learning Researcher -> extend the state of the art in ML The AI Transformation playbook:
+Machine Learning Researcher -> extend the state of the art in ML

+## The AI Transformation playbook for a company :
 Execute pilot projects to gain momentum
 Build an in-house AI Team
 Provide broad AI training